Pixel-Ape-Labs/pixel-ape-labs-docs/docs/welcome.md

 ## Welcome to Pixel Ape Labs

-Pixel Ape Labs goal is to provide tools to collections and holders to make their lives easier.
+Pixel Ape Labs goal is to provide tools for collections and holders to make their lives easier.